Food, shopping and other supplies

-With the new NHS Test and Trace system now in place it is possible that you may be contacted and told to self-isolate for 14 days, even if you and the people you live with feel well.
+With the NHS Test and Trace system, it is possible that you may be contacted and told to self-isolate for 14 days, even if you and the people you live with feel well.
 You may wish to consider ensuring that you and those you support or care for have some emergency food supplies at home in case you are contacted and asked to self-isolate.

 If you were getting meals at day centres or community centres in the past, you may wish to contact these services now about the possibility of food delivery and any other services.

 If you require specialist foods for dietary or religious/cultural reasons, ordering goods via the internet provides extensive choice.
 For help with online shopping, visit the Practical support and volunteer section.

 Find Food is a new service provided by Camden Council and Time to Spare.
 It provides details of local food banks or community organisations that provide food, including delivery arrangements, costs if applicable and types of food (cupboard items or fresh).